roman-milk/roman-milk.github.io/caitlyn-fucks-her-new-daddy.md

+===

- ****** Caitlyn Fucks Her New Daddy ****** byNonStopFunGuy© Caitlyn doesn't take 'no' well.
+Caitlyn doesn't take 'no' well.
 "Here, then, Daddy," she moaned.
 I didn't know what she was doing, until a couple seconds later her dress slacks hit the floor too -- immediately followed by her black thong.
 My daughter was nude in front of this adult man with the big cock, right above me on the bed.
 "God Daddy don't you just wanna eat me?
 Please, Daddy?
 I'm so fucking wet, Daddy."

  It worked.
 The bed rolled a little over me, and I heard him grunt, "Oh yeah," then his shirt hit the floor too.
 Both were nude now; and my cock was so erect it was going to explode, because I just knew she was going to get fucked tonight.
 Her first cry of pleasure was a quick, loud exclamation, as his tongue must have hit her clit or pussy or something hard.
 "FUCK YES DADDY," she shrieked.
 I've seen videotape of her getting eaten, and I know that Caitlyn is nonstop noise when someone has his or her tongue up her vagina.
 Even when she makes me help her fuck herself with a dildo, she can't shut the fuck up.
 "FUCK DADDY EAT MY CUNT DADDY."